raspberrypilearning/raspberry-jam-guidebook/en/step_3.md

 Slack with people who have
 more experience of Jams has
 made me more confident in
 running one.
-I think, “If they can do this, so can I!”
+I think, "If they can do this, so can I!"
 Also, I often read a message that's for someone else and learn something useful to me, e.g.